-This post differentiates cleanroom wipe application, cleanliness, materials, and essential properties, while also addressing related industrial requirements such as ESD-safe properties and heavy duty manufacturing.
+Cleanroom wipes differ widely by application, cleanliness, materials, and essential properties.
+This post addresses cleanroom and industrial requirements such as ISO requirements, procedures, protocol, ESD-safe properties and use cases for manufacturing.
 The cleanroom wipe is historically the most effective and commonly used tool for the removal of contaminants, particulate, and residual material in critical manufacturing, production, and pharmaceutical compounding environments.
 Highly absorbent, low lint materials enable tight control of trace moisture, excess cleaners and solvents, adulterants, human-based materials, or other unfavorable residues which could reach cleanroom surfaces, walls, machinery, fixtures, transport carts, tools, and other production materials.

 What’s the Difference Between a Woven and Non-Woven Cleanroom Wipe?

 Nonwoven fabrics are broadly defined as sheet or web structures bonded together by entangling fiber or filaments (or by perforating films) mechanically, thermally or chemically.
 Post-treatment and unique construction characteristics provide a number of potentially beneficial outcomes, such as a porosity that enables gas sterilization.
 Nonwoven wipes provide an economical choice, as they allow a more automated manufacturing process that does not require laundering.
 Cellulose and synthetic blended hybrids provide additional absorbency for spill cleanup and removal of thick liquids.
 Generally, nonwoven wipes are used in ISO Class 7 or above cleanrooms.Commercial Nonwoven Wipes

 Woven wipes, also known as knitted wipes, assist contamination control in critical environments.
 Woven fabrics are the highest quality cleanroom wipes on the market today.
 Low levels of NVRs and superb particle removal is ideal for critical class environments.
 Unlike nonwoven fabrics, woven cleanroom fabrics are formed by knitting or looping monofilament, continuous polyesters or other synthetics.
 The outcome is cleanroom wiper with great tensile strength that will not shed.
 The lowest amount of linting and particulate generation yields compliance for ISO Class 3 and upwards.